LuGia1989/CardND_Extended_Kalman_Filter/README.md

 5. ./ExtendedKF ../data/obj_pose-laser-radar-synthetic-input.txt

+## INPUT:
-INPUT: provided by Udacity in the directory "data/obj_pose-laser-radar-synthetic-input.txt" to check the RMSE error of a moving object for position px, py, and velocity vx, vy.
+Provided by Udacity in the directory "data/obj_pose-laser-radar-synthetic-input.txt" to check the RMSE error of a moving object for position px, py, and velocity vx, vy.

 ["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)

+## OUTPUT:
-OUTPUT: values provided by the c++ program to the simulator
+Values provided by the c++ program to the simulator
 * RMSE (obj_pose-laser-radar-synthetic-input.txt)
 * Position:
   * X = 0.0974